greengerong/Prerender_asp_mvc/README.md

 1: Do a build of this project and include and reference the DLL in your web application

-2:Add the http module to your web.config:
+2: Add the http module to your web.config:

 	<httpModules>
 		<add name="Prerender" type="Prerender.io.PrerenderModule, Prerender.io, Version=1.0.0.2, Culture=neutral, PublicKeyToken=null"/>
 	</httpModules>

-3:Sign up to get a [token](https://prerender.io/signup) and add a prerender section to the web.config file containing your token*:
+3: Sign up to get a [token](https://prerender.io/signup) and add a prerender section to the web.config file containing your token:

 	<configSections>
 		<section name="prerender" type="Prerender.io.PrerenderConfigSection, Prerender.io, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null" />